 - trams have priority except where signposted at major junctions

-- busses have priority when pulling out of bus stops
+- buses have priority when pulling out of bus stops

 - unless otherwise signposted, vehicles coming from the right have priority

 Whether you’re driving or on foot, pay attention to cyclists and when crossing bike paths.
 While on foot, make sure you’re not inadvertently walking on a bike path.
 These commonly run alongside sidewalks and are not always clearly marked.

 Trams sometimes share pedestrian streets.
 Always be alert when walking near tram rails.